Surue/surue.github.io/_posts/2020-04-08-Post-mortem-how-to-survive-a-6-months-school-project.md

 At the time where this post is published the project is still in work in progress.
 The game is playable and can be edited via the editor.
 The state of the project could be considered as a prototype of what will be the final project.

 For the game all main mechanics are implemented and can be tested.
-Some work still need to be done regarding the content and how to diversify the use of the cores mechanics.
-For the editor every tool to build the game are done and every aspect of the game can be modified from it.
-The engine can work with up to 10’000 entities without suffering major framerate problems but still needs a lot of work regarder the visual aspect of the game rendered with the engine.
+Some work still needs to be done regarding the content and how to diversify the use of the core mechanics.
+From the editor every tool to build the game is done and every aspect of the game can be modified from its.
+The engine can work with up to 10’000 entities without suffering major framerate problems, but still needs a lot of work regarding the visual aspect of the game rendered by the engine.

 ### New knowledge acquired

-As said earlier, working six months on a project this size, with all those part coming together with a team this big represents a fair amount of knowledge.
-They cover differents area:
+As said earlier, working six months on a project this size, with all those parts coming together with a team this big represents a fair amount of knowledge.
+They cover different areas:
 *   **Team management**, during 6 months we tried differents type of organization, we had intern conflict and we setup complete workflow
 *   For the engine it was important to create custom **data structure** to answer each problem with its own solution
 *   For this project to work, a huge part of the work was designing an **architecture** that would work for the game and the editor